swetha-pixel/antimicrobial-peptide-mic-prediction/README.md

 ##  Overview

-This repository provides a complete computational pipeline for predicting antimicrobial activity of **moricin peptides** derived from different species of silk-worms.The pipeline combines:
+This repository provides a complete computational pipeline for predicting antimicrobial activity of **Antimicrobial peptides** derived from different species of silk-worms.The pipeline combines:

 - **ProtT5-XL embeddings** for peptide sequence representation
 - **Bacterial genomic features** for strain-specific prediction